kamula/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. 7-movethatfile Move the file betty from /tmp/ to /tmp/my first directory

 8. 8-firstdelete Delete the file betty in in /tmp/my_first_directory

+9. 9-firstdirdeletion Delete the directory my_first_directory that is in the /tmp directory